jerber/fastgql/README.md

 app.include_router(router, prefix="/graphql")
 ```
 I built **FastGQL** because I wanted a GraphQL framework that

-1) let me use `pydantic.BaseModel`s to define my schema
+1. let me use `pydantic.BaseModel` objects to define my schema
-2)  gives me the flexibility to build dynamic database queries based on incoming requests
+2. gives me the flexibility to build dynamic database queries based on incoming requests

 We are now using **FastGQL** in production and have experienced a massive (10x) speedup in average response times because of 2).